Ucnt/chronicle-gcp-dhcp-log-creator/README.md

 * Result
   * Log files in the format of *gcp-ip-host-list-{project}* will be written to the current directory containing that project's cached host list
-  * staticip.log will be written to the current directory
+  * staticip.log will be written to the current directory containing logs to be sent to Chronicle

 ### Production (assuming running locally on the Chronicle forwarder)